Galapagos Islands Vacations: everything you should know before booking

 Whether you are ready to splurge on a luxury cruise or you want to know the Galapagos on a budget, here you will find handy information to make the best of your trip.

-I have ticked off one of the most interesting places I have listed on the bucket list of my journey through South America with this trip.
-Now that I am writing this, I am in Quito taking a pause from my long journey and sharing my life on the road with you hoping to inspire you to pack that backpack or suitcase.
+I have ticked off one of the most interesting places I have listed on my bucket list of South America with this trip.
+Now that I am writing this, I am in Quito, taking a pause from my long journey and sharing my life on the road with you, hoping to inspire you to pack that backpack or suitcase.

 We started to read blogs and tour company sites while we were still in Guatemala, where she joined me.

 The initial idea was to fly to Puerto Ayora in St Cruz, the main island, book the first 2 nights, and find accommodation, possibly an apartment where we would have cooked our meals and save on food, the least important part of the trip.
-We would have then decided when to move to the next islands according to the things we wanted to see.
+We would have then decided when to move to the next island based on what we wanted to see.

 However, after reading more thoroughly online reviews and info, we realized that the Government of Galapagos had implemented some new entry laws to have more control over the visitors, including the obligation to have all your accommodation booked in advance before entering the country.
 This official website will give you more detailed and updated information.